WayneGreeley/prsls-online-jan-2023/10_SSM Parameter Store/README.md

 `npm install --save @middy/ssm`

+With v4.x of the SSM middleware, you also need to install the AWS SDK v3 SSM client separately.
+At the time of writing, the middleware doc says you should install this as a dev dependency, but that's incorrect.
+The Serverless framework automatically removes dev dependencies during packaging, so at runtime the SSM middleware would err because it can't find the AWS SDK's SSM client.

+So, instead, we would need to install the SSM client as a production dependency.

+`npm install --save @aws-sdk/client-ssm`

 2. To load the parameters we created in the last step, we need to know the `service` and `stage` names at runtime.

 These are perfect examples of static values that can be passed in via environment variables.
 So let's do that.